microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

       - **CDS connection settings**<br />
         You will first need to create an application user in CDS using which you can interact with it.
 Follow the steps mentioned in the PowerApps topic [Build web applications using Server-to-Server(S2S) authentication](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/build-web-applications-server-server-s2s-authentication).
       * `DynamicsAppId` and `DynamicsAppSecret` are the application Id and client secret of the Azure Active Directory app that you have created in the previous step.
+Use `services.AddTransient<IBot, SmartAssistBot>();` to register the smart assist bot.

 5. Publish the code and test the bot.
+For more information on how to test the bot, see [Test the bot](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0#test-the-bot).

 ## See also